When is the right time for marriage?

 The Bible is clear that love does not rely on feelings.
 This is evident when we are told to love our enemies (Luke 6:35).
 True love is possible only when we allow the Holy Spirit to work through us, cultivating the fruit of our salvation (Galatians 5:22-23).
 It is a decision we make on a daily basis to die to ourselves and our selfishness, and to let God shine through us.
 Paul tells us how to love others in 1 Corinthians 13:4-7: “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”
 When we are ready to love another person as 1 Corinthians 13:4-7 describes, that is the right time for marriage.

-Recommended Resources: I Promise You by Willard F. Harley, Jr. and Logos Bible Software.
+Recommended Resource: I Promise You by Willard F. Harley, Jr.

 How should a Christian wedding be different from a non-Christian wedding?